xinyi/xinyi.github.io/index.md

 <img src="/assets/photo_1.jpg" width="120" align="right"/>

 ## Xinyi Chen
-xinyic@princeton.edu
+xinyic@princeton.edu &nbsp; &nbsp; &nbsp; CV

-I'm a Ph.D. student in the Department of Computer Science at Princeton University.
-I'm very fortunate to be advised by Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/).
-I'm interested in algorithms for machine learning, specifically online learning and nonconvex optimization.
+I am a Ph.D. student in the Department of Computer Science at Princeton University, where I am very fortunate to be advised by Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/).
+My research is at the intersection of machine learning, optimization, and dynamical systems.
+I focus on developing provably robust and efficient methods for sequential decision-making and control, with applications in medical devices, deep learning, and quantum computing.
+I completed my undergraduate studies also at Princeton, in the Mathematics Department.

 ### Preprints
 - [**Machine Learning for Mechanical Ventilation Control.**](https://arxiv.org/abs/2102.06779)